dflores112/DanielFlores/README.md

 Database Takehome
 ---

-Currently working on attaining my AWS Solutions Architect Associate certification
+Actively searching for a Software Engineering position, interested in Front End Currently working on attaining my AWS Solutions Architect Associate certification

 <p align='center'>For enquiries, reach out @ danielflores125@gmail or over on <a href="https://www.linkedin.com/in/daniel-flores-52367273/">LinkedIn</a>.</p>